Covering the costs of making a claim

 If you think you may have a personal injury claim, you may wonder how you will cover the costs of making a claim, such as solicitors’ fees.

-A popular way to fund a compensation claim is via a no win, no fee agreement.
+A popular way to fund a compensation is via a no win, no fee claim.
 This is an arrangement with your solicitor which means that if you lose your case, your solicitor does not get paid.

 How do no win no fee claims work?

-Without a no win, no fee agreement, the loser normally pays the legal costs of the winner in addition to their own costs, subject to certain rules known as ‘qualified costs shifting’.
+Without a no win, no fee claim, the loser normally pays the legal costs of the winner in addition to their own costs, subject to certain rules known as ‘qualified costs shifting’.

 - You can however buy insurance to cover these costs and we generally require that you do so